-In the era of big data, analytics are critical to running and scaling a successful restaurant.
+In the era of big data, analytics are critical to running and scaling in the restaurant industry.
 Hospitality businesses rely on reservation management systems to fill their tables, email marketing to stay in touch with customers, and POS systems to track sales.
 Beyond serving their primary purposes, these apps also provide restaurants with data.

 More often than not, restaurateurs have more data available to them than they know what to do with.
-That data become useless if it is ignored instead of used to improve the business.
+That data become useless if it is ignored instead of being used to gain insights that improve the business.

 Well, we won’t let your precious information go to waste!
 Read on to discover five ways you can apply analytics in your restaurant to drive revenue and make operations more efficient.